-Many projects were begun in Fiscal Year 2023 including the Hall Avenue West Overpass, the Midtown Green Park, and Jaycee Park.
-Infrastructure improvements in the Midtown District and the Hall Avenue East Overpass continued as well as the project for re-routing traffic around the Forrest General Hospital campus moved forward.
-Other major transportation improvements, such as the Hardy Street Roundabout and Lamar Blvd, that began in the prior fiscal year, have been completed.
-There were several projects completed in 2023 which include Lincoln Road and the N 28th Bridge.
+Many projects were begun in Fiscal Year 2024 including the Arcadia Sunset, Pipeline Road, Veterans Blvd, and Timberton Park projects.
+Infrastructure improvements in the Midtown District and the Hall Avenue East and West Overpass continued as well as the project for re-routing traffic around the Forrest General Hospital campus moved forward.
+Other major transportation improvements and many water and sewer projects, that began in the prior fiscal year, have been completed which include Midtown Green Park and Jaycee Park improvements.
 The second phase of the \$45 Million bond issuance was completed in August 2020, and this provided the funds necessary for the Hall Avenue East Overpass construction near the Public Safety Complex in this fiscal year, as well as the Hall Avenue West Overpass near Broadway Drive which began in FY 2023.
-This Hall Avenue corridor connecting with Broadway Drive and Gulfport street utilizing the New overpasses will create a new main thoroughfare through the city.
-These infrastructures projects will greatly improve traffic flow and connectivity with the eastern and western sections of the City, improving commuting and emergency response times.
+The Hall Avenue overpass corridor, connecting with Broadway Drive and Gulfport Street, will create a new main thoroughfare through the City.
+These infrastructure projects will greatly improve traffic flow and connectivity with the eastern and western sections of the City, improving commuting and emergency response times.